 This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of the Institute for Advanced Medical Education and TheFetus.net.
 The Institute for Advanced Medical Education is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The Institute for Advanced Medical Education designates this continuing medical education activity for a maximum of 1 Category 1 credit toward the AMA Physicians Recognition Award.
+The Institute for Advanced Medical Education designates this enduring material for a maximum of 1 Category 1 credit toward the AMA Physicians Recognition Award.
 Each physician should claim only those credits that he/she actually spent in the educational activity.

 The American Registry of Diagnostic Medical Sonographers (ARDMS) accepts AMA Category 1 credits.